0x6A6F7368/0x6A6F7368.github.io/_posts/2020-05-26-jekyll-migration.md

 permalink: /jekyll-migration/
 ---

-Just migrated my blog from WordPress to Jekyll!
+Just migrated my blog from WordPress to Jekyll
+I hope to bring you a tutorial soon!